Moment Zero

 Eroded Trust

-When decisions don’t hold, people stop trusting leadership — not loudly, but quietly.
+When decisions don’t hold, people stop trusting leadership.
 Engagement drops.
 The best people start hedging.

 False Urgency